Skip to Content

 1. Set up enterprise identity — See the Enterprise Identity section

-2. Add team members — Configure users and permissions in the Platform
+2. Add team members — Configure users and permissions in User Management

-3. Generate API keys — Create API keys for application integration at platform.us1.digitaltrustfoundry.com
+3. Generate API keys — Create keys for application integration in API Keys & Monitoring

 4. Start building — See the Quick Start Guide for a walkthrough